f-corvaro/PIPEX/README.md

 I've tested my Pipex implementation using various testers, which have been instrumental in identifying edge cases and other significant scenarios.
 The most effective ones are:

-**Be aware that the management of errors and file permissions may vary depending on the system where the tool is executed.**

 - <a href="https://github.com/gmarcha/pipexMedic">PipexMedic</a> is a specialized tool for Linux systems.
 It provides valuable functionality for verifying file permissions, exit code statuses, output files, standard streams, and parallelism.

 - <a href="https://github.com/vfurmane/pipex-tester">pipex-tester</a>